Reactive-Network/reactive-bounties/README.md

   - Implement automatic payouts based on data from IoT sensors, such as triggering payouts when the temperature falls below a certain threshold.

 - **Automated Prediction Market - 600**
-  - Implement a prediction market with automated payouts using RSCs.
+  - Implement a prediction market with automated payouts using Reactive Smart Contracts.

 - **Automated Funds Distribution - 400**
   - Implement a multi-party smart contract wallet that distributes incoming funds among shareholders proportionally to their shares whenever funds arrive, without charging the entity sending the funds for gas fees.
 Applying this for a memecoin distribution is a plus.